DevonCasey/powershell-modules/README.md

 # Miscellaneous PowerShell Scripts

 Some random scripts I have written for different tasks.
 Hope something is useful to someone!
+A lot of scripts depend on Write-Status...

 ## Scripts Overview

 ### 1. Check-WindowsUpdates.ps1

 **Purpose**: Verify if specific Windows KB updates are installed on the system.

+**Dependencies**:
+    - Write-Status.psm1

 **Usage**: